Insufficient Credit for Approval

 High-Interest Rates

-High-interest rates are a significant drawback of debt consolidation.
-When consolidating multiple debts, individuals may end up with a higher overall interest rate than what they were originally paying.
-This can lead to increased costs over time.
+High interest rates are a significant drawback of debt consolidation.
+When consolidating multiple debts, individuals may end up with a higher overall interest rate than what they were originally paying, which can lead to increased costs over time.

 Risk of Losing Assets

 One risk associated with debt consolidation is the potential loss of assets.
-In some cases, individuals may need to secure the new consolidated loan with collateral, such as their home or car.
-Failure to repay this loan could result in the loss of these assets.
+Individuals may sometimes need to secure a new consolidated loan with collateral, such as their home or car.
+Please repay this loan to avoid the loss of these assets.

 Prolonged Repayment Periods